 In this post, I’ll share a method to test your own processes.
-It’s a mystery shop from the perspective of the candidate.
-Also, be sure to download the free tool Hiring Process Mystery Shop.
-It can be used by HR partners to uncover gaps in their hiring processes.
-Sales reps themselves can use the tool to compare potential employers.
+It’s a mystery shop Hiring Process Mystery Shop.
+It can be used by to uncover gaps in your hiring processes.

-Top sales candidates are discerning.
+Top sales candidates are discerning their next career step.
 To land them, you have to know what turns them off.
 If they encounter certain signals, they may cross your company off the list.
 The hiring process contains many factors- any one of which could be negatively perceived.
 Then you lose the candidate.

 Here are some of those factors, grouped by 3 areas: